Adversarial Examples Detection with Bayesian Neural Network: Experimental Results

 \subsection{Ablation Study: BNN versus DNN}

 In this section, we compare the performance of \textsc{BATer} using different structures (BNN versus DNN) against PGD across three datasets.
-The detection methods are the same (as described in Algorithm~\ref{alg:bd}) and the differences are: 1) \textsc{BATer} with DNN uses pre-trained deep neural network of the same structure without random weights; 2) The number of passes is one as DNN does not produce different outputs with the same input.
+The $\ell_\infty$ norm is bounded by 0.3, 0.03 and 0.01 for MNIST, CIFAR10 and Imagenet-sub respectively.
+The detection methods are the same (as described in Algorithm~\ref{alg:bd}) and the differences are: 1) \textsc{BATer} with DNN uses a pre-trained deep neural network of the same structure without random components; 2) The number of passes is one as DNN does not produce different outputs with the same input.
 We report the class conditional AUC of the two different structures across three datasets.

 The comparison results on CIFAR10 and MNIST are shown in Table~\ref{tab:bnnvsnn} and the results on Imagenet-sub are shown in Figure~\ref{fig:bnnvsnn}.
-Since there $143$ classes in Imagenet-sub, it is not reasonable to show the results in a table.
+Since there are $143$ classes in Imagenet-sub, it is not reasonable to show the results in a table.
 Instead, we show the AUC histograms of \textsc{BATer} with different structures in Figure~\ref{fig:bnnvsnn}.
-Comparing the AUC of applying \textsc{BATer} with BNN and DNN on CIFAR10 and MNIST, it is obvious that BNN structure demonstrates superior performances all the time.
-On Imagenet-sub, the AUC histogram of \textsc{BATer} with BNN ranges from $0.90$ to $1.00$ and is left-tailed, while the AUC histogram of \textsc{BATer} with DNN ranges from $0.10$ to $0.85$ and centers around $0.40$, so BNN structure clearly outperforms on Imagenet-sub.
+Comparing the AUCs of applying \textsc{BATer} with BNN and DNN on CIFAR10 and MNIST, it is obvious that the BNN structure demonstrates superior performance all the time.
+On Imagenet-sub, the AUC histogram of \textsc{BATer} with BNN ranges from $0.90$ to $1.00$ and is left-tailed, while the AUC histogram of \textsc{BATer} with DNN ranges from $0.10$ to $0.85$ and centers around $0.40$, so the BNN structure clearly outperforms on Imagenet-sub.
+The experimental results show that random components can help improve detection results.